saltgen/fast-api-crud/README.md

 ### Run the tests:

-- Open a new shell, reactivate the virtual environment and execute `pytest tests/`
+- Open a new shell, reactivate the virtual environment, `source venv/bin/activate` and execute `pytest tests/`

 ### Sending requests (Postman):